krschroeder/baseframe_js/readme.md

 ```

-### Removing the plugin ###
+### Removing a Plugin Instance ###
 Each plugin can be removed by calling `$('.element').plugin('remove')`, and it'll call the static method to remove it and all its components.
-Or if you want it can be stored as a method `$.plugin.remove($('.element').eq(1))` or `$.plugin.remove('.element')` and done that way.
+Or, if you want, it can be stored as a method: `$.plugin.remove($('.element').eq(1))` or `$.plugin.remove('.element')` and done that way.

-### Bring in base styling for the Plugins ###
+### Bring in Base Styling for the Plugins ###
-Styles are located in the `dist/scss/` directory, and all can be grabbed that way and added on in.
-The SCSS is minimal and generic to do what you want with it.
+Styles are located in the `dist/scss/` directory, and all can be grabbed that way and added in.
+The SCSS is minimal and generic so you can do what you want with it.

 ## Available Plugins ##

 ### Accessible Menu ###
 Adds tabbing, allows the use of arrows for toggling around the navigation, which is configurable depending on the menu design.
-Also adds functionality so the use of the escape key to close a menu dropdown.<br>
+Also adds functionality so the use of the escape key closes a menu dropdown.<br>
 __[View Accessible Menu](#accessible-menu-plugin)__

 ### Collapse ###